Derived categories of sheaves on singular schemes with an application to reconstruction: Locally-finite cohomological functors on the perfect derived category

 We can rephrase this as follows.
 The inclusion $\mathcal{T}^c \hookrightarrow \mathcal{T}$ induces a restricted Yoneda functor.

 The previous lemma states that any functor that is cohomological and whose essential image lies in $\vect_k$ is in the essential image of the restricted Yoneda functor.
-Moreover, we know that the restricted Yoneda functor is full onto cohomological, finite-dimensional functors.
+Moreover, we know that the restricted Yoneda functor is full onto the subcategory of cohomological functors taking values in finite-dimensional vector spaces.
 The next obvious question concerns faithfulness.

 \begin{defn} A morphism that lies in the kernel of the restricted Yoneda functor is called a \textbf{phantom map}. \end{defn}